If Everyday Were A Holiday…

 December 22, 2010

 Today I had a conversation with a lady I admire for her achievements in life and business.
 We spoke about priorities and what they mean in the grand scheme of life as well as in a person’s job.
-As always, I learned something from our talk.
-This one made me pause and reflect on how I prioritize in my life and why it gets magnified over the holidays.
+Our conversation made me pause and reflect on how I prioritize in my life and why it gets magnified over the holidays.

-The holiday season is my favorite time of year.
-I start thinking about and preparing for it in August.
+The holiday season is my favourite time of year.
+I start getting holiday-ready in August.
 I draw it out as long as possible into the New Year or until my husbands’ request to change the décor becomes a daily occurrence.
 My house is transformed into a winter wonderland and my already positive disposition starts to rival that of Porter’s Pollyanna.

 There are a four main contributing factors which I’ve outlined below.
 I have to thank my parents for introducing and reinforcing them year after year.
 And as I think about these foundational factors, the type of leadership my parents provided my family is the exact leadership needed within every organization.
 Leaders of life and business should both strive to make every day feel a lot like the holidays.